 The White House tapes kept looming.
 In April, 6 months after Cox’s dismissal, the House Judiciary Committee subpoenaed 42 of the tapes.
 Learning from the previous fiasco, Nixon sends edited transcripts of the tapes.

 It was not pretty.
-He had actively participated in the cover-up of Watergate.
-In just one of the conversations, on August 1, 1972 (two months after the break-in and a few months before his re-election) Nixon is heard talking to his Chief of Staff, Bob Haldeman, about the men that were being tried for the burglary.
+The president had actively participated in the cover-up of Watergate.
+In just one of the conversations, on August 1, 1972 (two months after the break-in and a few months before his re-election), Nixon is heard talking to his Chief of Staff, Bob Haldeman.
+They talk about the men that were being tried for the burglary.
 The men were asking for money to keep quiet.
 Nixon says: “Well … they have to be paid.
 That’s all there is to that.
 They have to be paid.”

 On August 8, Nixon informed the public that he was going to resign.
-And on August 9, 1974, Richard Nixon, 37th President of the United States, signed his letter of resignation -the only U.S. president that has ever resigned.
+And on August 9, 1974, Richard Nixon, 37th President of the United States, signed his letter of resignation.
+He is the only U.S. president that has ever resigned.

 3. Bill Clinton’s impeachment.
 1998.